Washington Strategic Government Relations and Counseling

 Charles I. Cohen, former member, executive, and staff attorney at the NLRB, represents clients in collective bargaining issues in all facets of labor and employee relations, including litigation.

 John F. Ring frequently testifies before congressional committees on various labor and employment issues.
-Mr. Ring also counsels employers about their obligations under the Americans with Disabilities Act, Family and Medical Leave Act, Worker Adjustment and Retraining Notification Act, and other employment statutes.
+He also counsels employers about their obligations under the Americans with Disabilities Act, the Family and Medical Leave Act, the Worker Adjustment and Retraining Notification Act, and other employment statutes.